midtown-ai/glossary/glossary/b.md

 # Bagging

+ Bagging in regression = averaging

+ Bagging in classification = voting

  Bagging, also known as Bootstrap Aggregating.
 Build random sets by drawing random points from the dataset (with replacement).
 Train a different model on each of the sets.
 These models are the weak learners.
 The strong learner is then formed as a combination of the weak models, and the prediction is done by voting (if it is a classification model) or averaging the predictions (if it is a regression model).
 It is used to improve accuracy and make the model more generalize by reducing the variance, i.e., avoiding overfitting.
 In this, we take multiple subsets of the training dataset.
 For each subset, we take a model with the same learning algorithms like Decision tree, Logistic regression, etc., to predict the output for the same set of test data.
 Once we predict each model, we use a model averaging technique to get the final prediction output.
 One of the famous techniques used in Bagging is Random Forest.
 In the Random forest, we use multiple decision trees.

  See also [B], [Boosting], [Decision Tree], [Ensemble Method], [Random Forest], [Weak Learner]